hapifhir/hapi-fhir/hapi-fhir-docs/src/main/resources/ca/uhn/hapi/fhir/docs/server_jpa_mdm/mdm_expansion.md

 This `:mdm` parameter qualifier instructs an interceptor in HAPI fhir to expand the set of resources included in the search by their MDM-matched resources.
 The two above HTTP requests will return the same result.

-One important caveat is that chaining is currently not supported when using this prefix
+One important caveat is that chaining is currently not supported when using this prefix.

 ## Enabling MDM Expansion